Skip to main content

 Creativity is essential for innovation and problem-solving.
 Without creativity, new products and services will not be developed and processes will not improve.
 There is evidence to support a relationship between mindfulness and creativity.
 When people are in better control of their emotions, they experience less stress and can be more creative.
 Mindfulness can assist in creative thinking by providing increased focus, greater idea generation, and improved receptiveness to new ideas.

-How to practice mindfulness in the workplace
+How to Practice Mindfulness in the Workplace

 The appropriate type of training will depend on your organisation’s goals and desired scope.
 The most common types of training in practicing mindfulness for workplaces are: